pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 In the Domain Name System {{!STD13}}, subdomains within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
 The DNS records that do this, called NS records, contain hostnames of nameservers, which resolve to addresses.
 No other information is available to the resolver.
 It is limited to connect to the authoritative servers over UDP and TCP port 53.
 This limitation is a barrier for efficient introduction of new DNS technology.

-The proposed DELEG record type remedies this problem by providing extensible parameters to indicate capabilities and additional information, such as address records that a resolver may use for the delegated authority.
-It is authoritative and thus signed in the parent side of the delegation making it possible to validate all delegation parameters (names and address records) with DNSSEC.
+The proposed DELEG record type remedies this problem by providing extensible parameters to indicate capabilities and additional information, such as addresses that a resolver may use for the delegated authority.
+It is authoritative and thus signed in the parent side of the delegation making it possible to validate all delegation parameters with DNSSEC.

 This document only shows how DELEG can be used instead of or along side a NS record to create a delegation.
 Future documents can use the extensible mechanism for more advanced features like connecting to a name server with an encrypted transport.